 Before delving into how exactly uniforms can help build your brand, it’s important to understand what constitutes it.
 The chef’s uniform is traditionally composed of a hat, trousers and a jacket.
-Aside from paying respect to the long tradition and history it took to make it, every component—down to the very buttons—has a meaning and should be respected.
+Aside from paying respect to the long tradition and history it possesses, every component—down to the buttons—has a meaning and should be respected.

-It was also said that due to their free thought, artisans (including chefs and cooks) during that period were imprisoned and executed, and so they took refuge in Orthodox churches.
+It was also said that due to their free thought, artisans (including chefs and cooks) during that period were imprisoned and executed so they took refuge in Orthodox churches.
 They wore the same clothing as priests, which include the high hats and long suits.

 A uniform is basically a wearable marketing advertisement.
-From its color, design and structure, it already builds recall among your customers.
+From its color and design to its structure, it already builds recall among your customers.
 The association that follows afterwards should tie up with the rest of the brand.

 Since consistency is key in a business’ longevity, the way you present your staff through their clothing must be able to tell a story.
 Some restaurants, particularly those serving Japanese cuisine, change their uniforms as the seasons shift, with both their ingredients (and their staff uniforms) reflecting the warm colors of autumn or the cool tones of winter.